-LA County DPH recommends that patients can be taken off home isolation 5 days after the onset of symptoms or, if the patient remains asymptomatic, 5 days after the initial positive COVID-19 test, if the following criteria are met:
+Patients can be taken off home isolation 5 days after the onset of symptoms or, if the patient remains asymptomatic, 5 days after the initial positive COVID-19 test, if the following criteria are met:

 - 1. Fevers are resolved without the use of fever-reducing medications - 2.
 Symptoms are improving - 3.
-A COVID-19 viral test (antigen preferred, PCR acceptable) collected on/after day 5 is negative
+A COVID-19 viral test (antigen preferred if available, PCR acceptable) collected on/after day 5 is negative

-If the repeat test remains positive, or if no testing is performed, isolation may end 10 days after the onset of symptoms.
-For patients who remain asymptomatic, isolation may end 10 days after the initial positive COVID-19 test.
+Patients who end isolation after 5 days must continue to wear a well-fitting mask for a full 10 days when they are in public.
+If the repeat test at day 5 remains positive, or if no testing is performed, isolation may end 10 days after the onset of symptoms or initial positive COVID-19 test.